yorek/zeppelin-sqlserver-docker/README.md

 https://github.com/yorek/zeppelin

-This docker image is built using the "v0.7" branch
+This docker image is built using the "master" branch which contains the latest *stable* released version

 ## Version